livebungalow/takehome-ae/README.md

 We will expect to see the following items in your Github pull request:

 - Your Python code for data fetcher and transformer.
+  - In the transformer, please create data models for:
+    - Top hot cities in your city list per day
+    - Top 7 hottest day per city in each calendar year
+    - An UPSERT dataset that keeps the latest weather information per city
+    - The least humid city per state
+    - Moving average of the temperature per city for 5 readings

 - The data model SQL and your design for its data modelling